hawkinsw/DailyPL/variables-scope.md

 In an effort to raise profit margin and satisfy increasingly restless investors, including activist [William Joy](https://en.wikipedia.org/wiki/Bill_Joy), [Prolog & Gradle](http://us.pg.com) have decided to divest their oral care products, including their world-famous mouthwash.
 The market cheered the decision with the stock rising 5% in after hours trading.

 ### Scope
 _Scope_ is the range of statements in which a certain name can be used to access (for either reference or assignment) a variable.
 Using the vocabulary of bindings, _scope_ can also be defined as the collection of statements which can access a name binding.
-In other words, scope is the mechanism in a programmaing language that determines the binding of a name to a variable.
+In other words, scope is the mechanism in a programming language that determines the binding of a name to a variable.

 Again, the point of studying scope is to help us to understand how we can determine the variable to which an identifier refers in a program.

-It is easy to get fooled into thinking that a variable's name attribute is somehow intrinsic to the variable.
-However, a variable's name is just another attribute bound to a variable (like address, storage, value, etc) that may change throughout program execution.
-So, then, how is the binding between name and variable done?
-When is it done?
 It is easy to get fooled into thinking that a variable's name attribute is privileged among the other attribute's of a variable.
 That is, however, not the case: a variable's name is just another attribute bound to a variable (like address, storage, value, etc) that may change throughout program execution.
 So, then, how is the binding between name and variable made?
 When is it done?

 Before we get started answering those questions, it helps to think about two general categories of scopes: _local_ and _non-local_.